ATDehkordi/Pa-PCA-Ca/README.md

 # Pa-PCA-Ca

-## This is a JavaScript code in GEE for a novel ensemble structure for crop type classification using Remote Sensing satellite Data.
+## This is a JavaScript code in GEE for a novel ensemble structure for crop type classification using Remote Sensing satellite Data (Paper: https://doi.org/10.3390/rs16010127).

 This ensemble structure is published in this paper: